edarc/sxml-jaxp/README.rst

 altering the attributes or XML namespace declarations by merging a map of new and updated values, like Clojure's ``merge`` function.
 [2]_

-``map-children`` is similar to ``alter-children`` except that the former maps the function across each child element in turn, while the latter calls the function once and passes the entire sequence of children as the parameter:
+``map-children`` is similar to ``alter-children`` except that it maps the function across each child element in turn, while ``alter-children`` calls the function once and passes the entire sequence of children as the parameter.

 .. code:: clojure